List Your Pet-Friendly Property or Business REGISTER FREE

 When choosing a dog, consider temperament, history, energy levels, and household fit over breed.

-If your dog shows aggression, it often stems from fear or stress.
-As a pet parent, it’s your responsibility to understand your dog’s limitations and ensure environments are safe and suitable for them.
+If your dog shows aggression, it often stems from fear, stress, defensive or protective instinct.
+As a pet parent or pet guardian, it’s your responsibility to understand your dog’s limitations and ensure environments are safe and suitable for them.
 Do not place this burden of responsibility on others.

 EXAMPLE 3.